Travel Air 2000: Variants

-Numerical designation sequences

 Variants were distinguished with prefixes and suffixes in a particular order, and denoting different fittings.

 The prefix S, preceding all other prefixes meant it was a Seaplane and was fitted with floats.

 Next it was wings.
 B was the Standard wing, not to be confused with the original basic elephant ear wing, and D indicated the aircraft was fitted with a Speedwing.

 The engine code followed this, and due to the long service period when considerable experimentation occurred, a wide variety of engines were installed in production airplane as follows: